RichardAPena/Mystic/README.md

 Punishing Fury -> as soon as i learn reactions will be done Strategic Mind -> containers and temporary actions, should be done soon Aura of Victory -> statfunctors and conditions, should be done soon Beacon of Recovery -> HasSavingThrowWithAbility(Ability.Dexterity) ?
+Might rework this to automatically succeeding Saving Throws

 Crown of Despair
  - Crowned in Sorrow